Kkevsterrr/geneva/README.md

 # Geneva

-Geneva is a artificial intelligence tool that defeats censorship by exploiting bugs in censors, such as those in China, India, and Kazakhstan.
+Geneva is an artificial intelligence tool that defeats censorship by exploiting bugs in censors, such as those in China, India, and Kazakhstan.
 Unlike many other anti-censorship solutions which require assistance from outside the censoring regime (Tor, VPNs, etc.), Geneva runs strictly on the client.

 Under the hood, Geneva uses a genetic algorithm to evolve censorship evasion strategies and has found several previously unknown bugs in censors.
 Geneva's strategies manipulate the client's packets to confuse the censor without impacting the client/server communication.
 This makes Geneva effective against many types of in-network censorship (though it cannot be used against IP-blocking censorship).